All posts by happyholistichealth

 Even just inhaling the steam over a bowl of hot water can flush out the mucous just as well as a shower.
 Add a few drops of Eucalyptus essential oil and carefully inhale the steam for an even better result.

-Skin reactions:
+Skin reactions

 A colloidal oatmeal mask for hives or eczema.
 You can either add 2 or 3 cups straight to the bathwater where it disperses and stays in suspension rather than settling to the bottom, or make a paste to spread over the affected area.
 To make the paste you need 1-2 tablespoons of Colloidal Oatmeal.
 You can make your own if you cannot buy it.
 Add warm water until you get the desired consistency.
 Spread on your skin and leave for a few minutes

-Apple cider vinegar has long been recognized for its wonderful healing properties.
+Apple cider vinegar has long been recognised for its wonderful healing properties.
 Dilute a little in water and dab onto any itchy area.
 Great for dry eczema, hives or bed bug bites.

-Mixing Bicarbonate of Soda (Baking Soda) with a little water to form a paste which you can spread on the skin will help stop the itching.
+Mixing Bicarbonate of Soda (Baking Soda) with a little water to form a paste to spread on the skin will help stop the itching.
 You can also add it to a warm bath and soak in it for twenty minutes if the reaction area is more widespread.

 Nettle is often used to relieve allergies as it is a natural antihistamine which targets the immune system.
 As well as drinking your nettle tea you can also use it topically.
 Allow it to cool and then use a cloth or gauze to dab it on the itchy spots where it will give relief.
 You could also take 300 to 500 mg of stinging nettle capsules each day.